matthewjguck/matthewjguck.github.io/src/content/homepage/-index.md

   - title: "On Type 1"
     image: "/images/On Type 1 Splash.png"
-    content: "On Type 1 is a series of digital prints that aims to capture various facets of the diabetic experience.
+    content: "A series of digital prints that aims to capture various facets of the diabetic experience.
     "

     button: